Fitzy1293/PKA/README.md

 [Here's the link to the file](https://github.com/Fitzy1293/PKA/blob/master/PKA_timelines.txt?raw=true)

-I use it to power this discord bot.
+I use it to power a discord PKA topic search bot.
 [Here's the link to add it to a server.](https://discord.com/oauth2/authorize?client_id=774108885182185482&scope=bot)

 ![How each episode looks](https://i.imgur.com/A39tlQM.png)